pnwairfire/monitoring-databrowser-v5/README.md

 # monitoring-databrowser-v5

 This directory contains one (or more) Svelte apps that together make up the monitoring v5 website.
-These are each built using Svelte and rollup.
+These are each built using Svelte.
 For more information about Svelte, see https://svelte.dev.

 Reading at https://svelte.dev/docs#getting-started we see: